o-ran-sc/pti-o2/docs/installation-guide.rst

 ---------------------------------

 - assumed you have setup SMO O2 endpoint for registration
-- INF O2 service will post the O-Cloud registration data to that SMO O2 endpoint
+- INF O2 service will post the INF platform registration data to that SMO O2 endpoint

 .. code:: shell